pippinbarr/i-shoot/process/Task-List.md

 - ~~Create every area and allow transitions between them (no descriptions for now)~~
 - ~~Translate Twine areas and commands into JSON for my version~~
 - Create a version that has separate pages with fades (or something) between them, but tracks the full story as well
-- Implement short descriptions (e.g. every area has a short description + a visited tag + an "I look around" command if visited that shows the full description)
+- ~~Implement short descriptions (e.g. every area has a short description + a visited tag + an "I look around" command if visited that shows the full description)~~
+- Need to maintain encounter if it happened and then they look!
 - Implement encounters (separate JSON, add text to location at the end)
 - Remember the idea of locations with tagging for no encounters